 5)Barriers to implementing evidence-based practice

 6)Assertive Community Treatment and other outreach services in the community

 12)Stigma, discrimination and socio-cultural issues in psychiatric rehabilitation

 13)Quality of life of patients, family members and rehabilitation staff

 Indexed in: PubMed, PubMed Central, Scopus, Google Scholar, DOAJ, CrossRef, PsycINFO, EMBASE, Science Citation Index Expanded, CLOCKSS, Social Science Citation Index

 PMCID: coming soon for all published articles

-Social Psychiatry and Psychiatric Rehabilitation welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Registered Report, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+Social Psychiatry and Psychiatric Rehabilitation welcomes submissions of the following article types: Case Report, Clinical Trial, Conceptual Analysis, Correction, Data Report, Editorial, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Registered Report, Review, Study Protocol and Systematic Review.